 I’m especially worried, because the marketing states that this game is intended to be played in both single player or in multiplayer.
 If my experience is any indication, some parts of this game will probably be incredibly unbalanced against solo players.
 I also had trouble connecting to servers, but I’m putting that down to it being a beta to test that exact kind of thing, and that servers will be far better upon launch.

 Aside from this, I’m also concerned that the developers have made a very morally-icky design decision.
 The enemy in the beta level, is a heavily queer coded police officer named “Coyle”.
-You are literally introduced to him via him pulling up his pants via his crotch, and electrocuting his own crotch with his police baton.
+You are introduced to him whilst he pulls up his pants via his crotch, followed by Coyle electrocuting his own crotch with his police baton.
 He’s also in full police uniform, and it very much has the vibe of something straight out of Tom Of Finland.

 This isn’t the first time a villain has been queer coded in this series.
 Eddie Gluskin from Whistleblower was somewhat queer coded, and Val from Outlast 2 was explicitly a trans-woman, although both of these examples were far more explicit and intricately linked with their games’ stories than what Trials is with Coyle.
 It doesn’t help that I have mixed feelings about this for a number of reasons: